 Our Mission is to Prevent Blindness and Preserve Sight…

-Prevent Blindness Ohio is dedicated to addressing the challenge to prevent blindness and preserve sight through our wise investment of community support in programs and services.
-We are one of only 35 Ohio nonprofits currently awarded the Ohio Association of Nonprofit Organizations’ (OANO) Standards for Excellence Seal that recognizes accountability and ethical standards in our operations, governance, human resources, financial management and fundraising practices.
+Prevent Blindness is dedicated to addressing the challenge to prevent blindness and preserve sight through our wise investment of community support in programs and services.
+PBO is one of only 5 nonprofits among Ohio’s 40,000+ nonprofit organizations to be awarded a “Standards for Excellence Seal” by the Standards for Excellence Institute.
+Receipt of this accreditation is based upon PBO’s ethical business standards and accountability in program operations, governance, human resources, financial management and fundraising practices.